 The Political Declaration also envisages an end to freedom of movement, but with the stated aim of providing visa-free travel.

-Trade deals with the EU have historically taken several years to negotiate and ratify, and it is far from clear what level of trade deal can be agreed in 11 months.
-The EU-27 aim to have the negotiating mandate in place at the end of February, and will need a deal to be presented to the European Parliament in November if it is to be ratified by the end of the year.
+Trade deals with the EU have historically taken several years to negotiate and ratify, and it is far from clear what level of trade deal can be agreed in 6 months.
+The EU-27 have said that they would need a deal to be presented to the European Parliament in November if it is to be ratified by the end of the year.

 The two sides are particularly far apart when it comes to the level playing field.
 The EU draft mandate requires the UK to commit to upholding EU rules in key areas such as competition, State aid, social policy and the environment – the concern being that any EU concessions would undermine the Single Market given the geographic proximity of the UK.
 In contrast, the Government's Written Statement on UK/EU relations states that the UK will in future develop separate and independent policies in these areas.
 Negotiations relating to the maintenance of State aid rules are likely to be particularly challenging, with the UK seeking 'full sovereignty' over future subsidies at the same time as the EU is requiring the continued application of EU State aid rules 'to and in the UK'.

 The result is that a likely outcome will be a 'bare bones' agreement by the end of 2020 relating to trade in goods only, prioritising those areas where failure to reach an agreement by the end of 2020 would result in an economically damaging cliff edge, or where the EU has exclusive law-making power.
 Current indications are that the UK will seek to negotiate via a 'suite' of agreements, although it is unclear how far the EU would be willing to accept this.